vinodkumarhs1962/skinspire_V2/Project_docs/User Authorization/User_management_approach.md

-SkinSpire Clinic Management System: Analysis and Implementation Plan Project Understanding
+Skinspire Clinic Management System: Analysis and Implementation Plan Project Understanding
-Based on the documentation, I can see that SkinSpire is a comprehensive hospital management system designed primarily for skin clinics, with aesthetic, plastic surgery, and dermatology specializations.
+Based on the documentation, I can see that Skinspire is a comprehensive hospital management system designed primarily for skin clinics, with aesthetic, plastic surgery, and dermatology specializations.
 The system follows a three-tier architecture with clear separation between frontend, application layer, and database components.
 Current Status
 The project has successfully established several foundational elements: